 I would argue, though, there’s really no need to appeal to Providence to demonstrate slavery is wrong: all I need to do is ask the slave a simple question like “Do you want to be a slave?”
 And if they respond by saying “no” the rightness or wrongness is determined—in the here and now—well-established outside of an appeal to metaphysics.

 Arguably, Blaise Pascal penned his nonsensical “wager” during humankind’s infancy by reducing faith down to an existential bet that hopefully would pay off.

 Bonhoeffer, Dietrich, Letters from Prison, pages 478-480.

-All theists, agnostics, and atheists, believe that what they do and believe is meaningful; the only true difference that exists between these three categories of moralists is the agnostic stresses intellectual integrity and consistency while accepting certain questions are by their very nature unanswerable; atheists abandon any external justifications (other than collective experience and logic) for their actions instead choosing to take personal responsibility for them.
-For atheists and agnostics, in particular, meaningful action (and by extension morality) comes from a simple act of faith (so to speak) that what they do matters in the here and now (and not “necessarily” in a life that is to come).
+All theists, agnostics, and atheists, believe that what they do and believe is meaningful; the only true difference that exists between these three is: the agnostic stresses intellectual honesty while accepting certain questions are by their very nature unanswerable; atheists abandon any external justifications (outside of science, concrete experience, reason and logic) for their actions and seek to be consistent in their thinking; they choose to take personal responsibility for them.
+Theists appeal to the almighty unfalsifiable God for their morality sometimes patting themselves on the backs for being “good by proxy” while those poor lost atheists are doomed to eternal perdition for having the audacity to ask hard questions finding the answers wanting.